neuro-actions/mlflow/README.md

 ### `default_artifact_root`

-Place, where to store MLFlow artifacts (such as model dumps).
+A place to store MLFlow artifacts such as model dumps.
-Beware, this path should also be accessible from the training job.
+This path should also be accessible from the training job.
-More information could be found [here](https://mlflow.org/docs/latest/tracking.html#artifact-stores)
+You can find more information [here](https://mlflow.org/docs/latest/tracking.html#artifact-stores)

 #### Example

-You could use a platform storage as a backend.
+You can use platform storage as a backend.
-In this case use a local path for artifact store:
+To do this, use a local path for artifact store:
-    1. set this input equal to the `mount path` of needed volume,
+1. Set this input's value to the mount path of the needed volume.
-    2. add its read-write reference to the `inputs.volumes` list
+2. Add its read-write reference to the `inputs.volumes` list.

 ```
 args: